-3.1.2 Use of Resources
+3.1.3 Use of Resources

-The Group appreciates that the Earth's resources are limited and has adopted appropriate policies to procure the conservation of resources.
+The Group is aware of limitation on the Earth's resources and has adopted appropriate policies to procure the conservation of resources.

-3.1.2.1 Energy Management
+3.1.3.1 Energy Management

 Employees must assume responsibility in energy conservation and emission reduction.
-The Group requires them to switch off equipment not in use and ensure that all energy-consuming equipment are disconnected from power supply before the end of the day.
+The Group requires them to switch off equipment not in use and ensure that all energy-consuming equipment are disconnected from power supply by the time of off-duty.
 Energy conservation and environmental protection are advocated among employees to foster eco-friendly practices in their daily work habits.

-3.1.2.1.1 Energy-saving equipment
+3.1.3.1.1 Energy-saving Equipment